How We Use Your Information

 CCSL Privacy Notice – Key Information

 This notice contains the key information about how and why we collect your personal information and what we do with that information.
 Personal information is information that identifies you and relates to you.
-For example, your contact details, your financial information and photographs of you.
+For example, your contact details, your financial information, and photographs of you.

-We strongly recommend reading the full version of our privacy notice which is published on the CCSL website and can be found here: https://www.ccsl-cliftoncollege.com/privacy-policy/.
-You can also obtain a copy of the full privacy notice by contacting Clifton College’s Data Protection Adviser at email@example.com.
+You can also obtain a copy of the full privacy notice by contacting Clifton College’s Data Protection Adviser at firstname.lastname@example.org.

 The full version includes additional points, such as: